All the real magic happens in the radio.

 Since dogparkSDR and the Windows client are both designed to control the same server (radio) the SmartSDR for Windows Software User's Guide is a great reference for dogparkSDR users.

-The first time your run dogparkSDR you will need to connect to the radio by selecting it in the HUD popup or double-click on it in the Registration prefs list.
+When dogparkSDR starts, the Registration prefs Local table and the HUD radio popup displays any radios found in your local network not blocked by a firewall. dogparkSDR locates these radios using a network broadcast protocol that is limited to the local subnet of your network.
+If your radio is turned on and is connected to your local network, it should appear in the popup.
+The first time your run dogparkSDR you will need to connect to the radio by selecting it in the HUD popup or double-click on it in the Registration prefs Local table.
 You may also need to add Panadapters and Slices from the dogparkSDR File menu and select or create a new global profile.

 When you restart dogparkSDR it should remember your choice and Auto Connect if you have that option set in the Radio prefs.

-Note: You will still need the SmartSDR client running on a Windows PC or a Mac running Parallels, or a FlexRadio Maestro to install new radio firmware occasionally.
+Note: You will still need the SmartSDR client running on a Windows PC or a Mac running Parallels, or a FlexRadio Maestro to install new radio firmware, or to setup USB Cables connected to the radio.